The following patent was granted by

 authorities.

-At some predetermined time interval, e.g. every month
+predetermined time interval, e.g. every month from the date

-from the date of arrival in the country, the visitor must
+of arrival in the country, the visitor must check-in at a

-check-in at a local immigration office, or at a place, that
+local immigration office, or at a place, that has a

-has a Visitor-Visa ATM 1 available.
-As mentioned previously,
+Visitor-Visa ATM 1 available.
+As mentioned previously, the

-the visitor can use the phone contact information 405 that
+visitor can use the phone contact information 405 that is

 the nearest ATM 1 is located.

-the visitor dials, per the contact phone number 405, is
+per the contact phone number 405, is implemented using an

 Interactive Voice Response (IVR)